CVanchieri/CS-ProblemSolvingFrameWork/Installing-Python-3-and-pipenv.md

 ## Windows

-_Note:_ Git Bash doesn't seem to cooperate if you're trying to install Python on Windows.
+_**Note**:_ Git Bash doesn't seem to cooperate if you're trying to install Python on Windows.
 Try another terminal like Powershell.

 ### Native